grimme-lab/xtb_docs/source/gsm.rst

 Input
 ======

-``GSM`` is a method to find a reaction path and a transition state.
+``gsm`` is a method to find a reaction path and a transition state.
 In the following, we are going to work with the Double-ended Growing String Method (DE-GSM), therefore a converged start and end structure is needed.
-The atomic order needs to be the same in both files otherwise the ``GSM`` calculation won't give the transition state you are looking for.
+The atomic order needs to be the same in both files otherwise the ``gsm`` calculation will not give the transition state you are looking for.

-Let's first have a look at the structure needed.
+Lets first have a look at the structure needed.
 The files are explained later in detail.
-Let's call the directory, where you want to execute your calculations, *cwd/* (current working directory).
+Let' call the directory, where you want to execute your calculations, *cwd/* (current working directory).
 In *cwd/* you need to have the directory *scratch/*.
 Here, all files created and needed during the calculation are saved, but in the beginning, there is only one file in *scratch/*, named *initial0000.xyz*.
 The file *initial0000.xyz* contains the start and the end structure in any valid Xmol format.
 The next two files needed are in the directory, where you want to carry out your calculation.
 Both are available upon personal request or from the *ZimmermanGroup* (see links attached).
-With the *inpfileq* the user is able to set specific parameters for the ``GSM`` calculation, whereas the *ograd* allows the ``GSM`` to communicate with ``orca`` (??????????).
-This is necessary, as ``GSM`` can read ``orca`` output but not ``xtb`` output.
-To use ``GSM`` with ``xtb``, we therefore have to fake an ``orca`` output, which is done using the ``tm2orca`` script.
+With the *inpfileq* the user is able to set specific parameters for the ``gsm`` calculation, whereas the *ograd* wraps ``xtb`` and converts input and output for ``gsm``.
+This is necessary, as ``gsm`` can read ``orca`` output but not ``xtb`` output.
+To use ``gsm`` with ``xtb``, we therefore have to fake an ``orca`` output, which is done using the ``tm2orca`` script.
 Furthermore, you need two directories, where you optimize your start and end structure, namley *start/* and *end/*.

 .. code:: bash